sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 Moderators would also be given full discretion to block certain accounts from posting if they found repeated offenses.
 Users would also be allowed to flag any content they thought was unacceptable, and moderators could then pull up all flagged content and choose to allow or disallow certain posts.
 We would also allow artists to be given full discretion to remove certain content, remove discussions, or simply not publicize their content on our platform, if they so choose.

+## Main Takeaways

 As an undeniable newcomer in the design world, I’ve found that these principles have shaped my understanding of design thinking throughout this process.
-They are the methods, processes, and skills I plan to take with me in any future endeavor that relies on finding solutions to problems.
+They are the methods, processes, and skills I plan to take with me in any future endeavor that relies on finding solutions to problems. **User understanding** means that the problem isn’t defined when you first think of an idea; you still need to spend time understanding your users to really understand the problem. **Defining the problem** helps you effectively narrow the scope of your design, and effectively communicating your ideas helps you convince others that this problem is worth spending time on. **Critiquing** means not getting too attached to your ideas, and allowing yourself and your design to be flexible. **Accessibility** means designing for everyone, not just the portion of the population that behaves the way you do.
+Finally, **ethics** means always thinking about the potential harms of the design process and the design solutions, and preventing harm whenever possible.
+These are the salient points of the design process that I will take with me for any future design projects I find myself taking part in.

 ## Citations